-Richards Bay is the economic centre of the uMhlathuze Local Municipality which further comprises Empangeni, Ngwelezane, Nseleni, eSikhaleni and a number of rural villages.
+Richards Bay is the economic centre of the uMhlathuze Local Municipality which further comprises Empangeni, Ngwelezane, Nseleni, eSikhaleni and four tribal areas.
 Richards Bay is one of the strategic economic hubs of the country and is located approximately 190km north of Durban and 300km south of Maputo.
 Though the water resources available to the uMhlathuze Municipality are currently sufficient to cater for the existing requirements, should anticipated growth and industrial development materialise the current water sources are likely to come under stress within a few years.